Visiting the White Temple in Chiang Rai, Thailand

 Chalermchai Kositpipat Gallery (Next Door)

 Perhaps even more interesting than the White Temple itself is the gallery next door.
 The Chalermchai Kositpipat gallery contains paintings from both Chalermchai and other local artists.
-Most of the painting and sculptures in here are pretty surreal.
+Most of the paintings and sculptures here are pretty surreal.

 I spent over an hour walking through this gallery taking in all the artworks.
-Depends if this type of art interest you, but I highly suggest visiting.
+I highly recommend visiting for at least 30 minutes.